Salt versus potassium blood pressure debate

 Hippocrates (460 - 370 BC)

-Being a disciple of Hippocrates compels me to recommend, unpalatable though that may also be that we return to the good food that our great-grandmothers once put on the table.
-Is that practical and doable?
+Being a disciple of Hippocrates compels me to recommend returning to the good food that our great-grandmothers once put on the table, unpalatable though that concept may be.
+Is it practical and doable?

 Or have we moved so far from our roots that suggesting we start growing and preparing our own meals again simply cannot and will not be done?